Tropical Storm Erin forecast to be hurricane by Friday - UPI.com

 Aug.
-13 (UPI) -- Tropical Storm Erin is slightly intensifying and forecast to become a hurricane on Friday morning over the central tropical Atlantic with a chance of ultimately affecting the U.S. East Coast, the Bahamas and Bermuda next week, the National Hurricane Center said Wednesday.
+13 (UPI) -- Tropical Storm Erin is forecast to become a hurricane on Friday as it continues to move west over the central tropical Atlantic with a chance of ultimately affecting the U.S. East Coast, the Bahamas and Bermuda next week, the National Hurricane Center said early Thursday.

-For the first time since Erin became a tropical storm Monday morning, intensity increased, though just 5 mph, to maximum sustained winds of 45 mph, with gradual strengthening during the next two days forecast, the NHC said in its 5 p.m.
-EDT update.
+Erin, which became a tropical storm on Monday morning, was located about 990 miles east of the Northern Leeward Islands and was moving rapidly west at 17 mph, the NHC said in its 5 a.m.
+AST update.

-Forecasters said Erin will become a major hurricane, with winds of at least 111 mph, by 2 p.m.
-Sunday.
+It was packing 50 mph sustained maximum winds, which it had maintained throughout Wednesday night.

 Related

-Erin was moving westward at 17 mph and will shift to a north-westward track beginning Thursday night and into the weekend, the NHC said.
+It would be the first hurricane of the Atlantic season.
+Beryl was the first hurricane of last year on June 24.

-The NHC's "cone" doesn't track Erin past Monday, and NHC forecasters remind that they have an average error of 150 to 214 miles at days four and five.
+In the latest discussion, the NHC said there is a "greater-than-normal uncertainty about what impacts Erin may bring to portions of the Bahamas, the East Coast of the United States and Bermuda in the long range."

-In the latest discussion, NHC forecaster Jack Beven said there is a "greater than normal uncertainty about what impacts Erin may bring to portions of the Bahamas, the East Coast of the United States and Bermuda."
+But it said: "The risk of dangerous surf and rip currents across the western Atlantic basin next week is increasing."

-But he said: "The risk of dangerous surf and rip currents across the western Atlantic basin next week is increasing."
+"This is an opportune time to ensure your preparedness plans are in place," it said.

 By this weekend, swells are forecast to cause life-threatening surf and rip current conditions, the NHC said.